hoco1/Yahoo-Music-Recommendation/README.md

 # <div align="center"> Yahoo Music Recommendation System </div>
-<div align="center"> In this project we have built a Recommender System based on the heirarchial music data set of Yahoo. </div>
+ In this project we have built a Recommender System based on the heirarchial music data set of Yahoo.

 ## Dataset Description and the competition
 This is the final challenge of the EE627 course.